 - College staff regarding the enrollment process, financial account status or any other administrative process.

 - Classmates regarding course and campus activities.

 All students must activate their email accounts.
-SC4 uses email to communicate with all students taking classes for credit, regarding important information about billing, classes, deadlines, events, refunds, financial aid, and registration.
-Accounts will be inactivated after students have not enrolled in credit classes for a period of two years.
+SC4 uses email to communicate with all students taking classes for credit, regarding important information about billing, classes, deadlines, events, refunds, financial aid and registration.
+Accounts will be inactivated after students have not enrolled in credit classes for a period of 2 years.

 Student Help Desk

-A student’s Skippers OneCard is an official college photo ID and serves as the student’s college library card.
-Students may also choose to have financial aid refunds deposited directly to an account connected to their OneCard, which then may be used as a debit card for books and other educational needs.
-A OneCard is necessary to receive services in many departments on campus.
+A student’s Skippers OneCard is an official college photo ID, serves as the student’s college library card and can be how a student accesses financial aid refunds.
+A OneCard is necessary to receive services in numerous departments on campus.
 To get an ID, a student must first get his/her photo taken at the Testing Center check-in desk.
 Students must show a valid driver license, state ID card or passport.
 Merchant discounts and promotions are available by showing the Skippers OneCard at local businesses.
 View a complete list of participating businesses on the portal under Student Resources > General Information > Skippers OneCard.
-For more information, call (810) 989-5816 or email firstname.lastname@example.org.
+For more information, call (810) 989-5816 or email email@example.com.